Heba-Ansari19/FoodYum-Grocery-Store-Sales/README.md

 SELECT DISTINCT product_type
 FROM products;
 ```
 Checked all unique values of product_type to identify missing, empty, or inconsistent entries.
-This ensured that all product categories are correct and match the expected values: Produce, Meat, Dairy, Bakery, Snacks.
+This ensured that all product categories are correct and match the expected values: Produce, Meat, Dairy, Bakery, and Snacks.

 ### 4. Explore brand